 The Company's amended and restated certificate of incorporation authorizes the issuance of Class A common stock, Class B common stock, and Class C common stock.
 Holders of Class A common stock, Class B common stock, and Class C common stock are entitled to dividends on a pro rata basis, when, as, and if declared by the Company's Board of Directors, subject to the rights of the holders of the Company's preferred stock.
 Holders of Class A common stock are entitled to one vote per share, holders of Class B common stock are entitled to 10 votes per share, and holders of Class C common stock are entitled to zero votes per share.
-During the three months ended March 31, 2019, holders of 11.8 million shares of Class B common stock voluntarily converted into an equivalent number of shares of Class A common stock.
+Holders of Class B common stock voluntarily converted 53.5 million and 63.4 million shares into an equivalent number of shares of Class A common stock during the three and six months ended June 30, 2020, respectively, and 25.9 million and 37.7 million during the three and six months ended June 30, 2019, respectively.